WulfGamesYT/MultiDatabasePDO/README.md

 [![Current Version](https://dabuttonfactory.com/button.png?f=Open+Sans&ts=16&tc=666&hp=24&vp=12&c=round&bgt=unicolored&bgc=eee&bs=1&bc=ccc&t=Download+Latest+Version)](https://github.com/WulfGamesYT/MultiDatabasePDO/releases)

 # MultiDatabasePDO
-This is a **free**, **easy to use**, **lightweight** and **powerful** PHP library that allows you to connect to multiple MySQL databases through PDO.
-Here is a database scaling solution without the need for replication (slaves and masters).
+This is a **free**, **easy to use**, **lightweight** and **powerful** PHP library that allows you to connect to multiple MySQL databases with PDO.
 I've built this specifically for MySQL but I believe this will work with PostgreSQL, MariaDB, CouchDB etc. Remember, this is for SQL databases so it won't work with database management systems like MongoDB and Apache Cassandra.

 ## Features
 ✔ Connect to multiple MySQL databases using PDO, without having performance issues!<br>